InyextcionES/OpenCore-Post-Install/universal/update.md

 3. **Replace the OpenCore files with the ones you just downloaded**

-* The important ones to update:
+* Los más importantes que actualizar:

   * `EFI/BOOT/BOOTx64.efi`
   * `EFI/OC/OpenCore.efi`
-  * `EFI/OC/Drivers/OpenRuntime`(**Don't forget this one, OpenCore will not boot with mismatched versions**)
+  * `EFI/OC/Drivers/OpenRuntime`(**No olivdes este, OpenCore no va a arrancar con versions diferentes**)

-* You can also update other drivers you have if present, these are just the ones that **must** be updated in order to boot correctly
+* También es una buena oportunidad para actualizar los otros update other drivers, these are just the ones that **must** be updated para arrancar boot correctamente

 ![](../images/post-install/update-md/usb-folder-highlight.png)

-4. **Compare your config.plist to that of the new Sample.plist**
+4. **Compara tu config.plist to that of la nueva Sample.plist**

 * With this, there's a couple ways to do this: